agama-project/agama/autoinstallation/README.md

 ## Starting the auto-installation

 The auto-installation is started by passing `agama.auto=<url>` on the kernel's command line.
-If you are using the Live media, you need to edit the Grub2 by entry adding that option.
+If you are using the Live media, you need to edit the Grub2 entry to add that option.
 Or you can use PXE if it fits better.
 For instance, `agama.auto=http://example.net/bedrock.jsonnet`.

 Using the correct extension in the file name is important: